AIWared: A Universal Framework for Awareness Assessment

 2.3 Self-Distinction Sub-Model (S)

-Definition: Self-distinction (S) is the persistence of an AI's internal state representation when exposed to inputs from a foreign intelligence that cannot be reduced to its own training distribution.
+Definition: Self-distinction (S) is the relative persistence of a consistent internal state representation of an AI when the system is exposed to input from an intelligence which cannot be reduced to the AI’s training distribution.

 Core Metric - Mutual Information Differential (MID):